LaxarJS/ax-accordion-control/README.md

 # AxAccordionControl

-A wrapper around the [jQuery UI accordion control](https://jqueryui.com/accordion/) for usage as AngularJS directive in LaxarJS applications.
+> A wrapper around the [jQuery UI accordion control](https://jqueryui.com/accordion/) as an AngularJS directive, for LaxarJS widgets

 ## Installation